 #2: I Died and Moved Abroad

 As I hang up the phone with my dad, my heart sinks at his lack of empathy.
 “You’re just so far away,” he says.
-He doesn’t care that I never found my passion, my dream or even a decent life that I never had – back in my home country.
+He doesn’t care that I never found my passion, my dream or even a decent life that I never had (in the adult world, my childhood was actually amazing!) – back in my home country.
 Instead, all he can think is that I live in some crazy foreign country where drugs are cheap and violence is a daily event.
 What he doesn’t realize is that food here is so cheap, that even with when I am unable to earn enough, it is the one thing I CAN afford.

 That’s right, I died and moved abroad.
 And now as a single mom, I can’t even imagine going back to the US because my baby’s daddy would probably never approve it.
 And, to be realistic, I really can’t think what I would do if I DID go back.
 I have been gone now over 6 and a half years at the time this article is being written.